 “A study found by Stefani Ruper, who wrote an incredible review on her blog about fasting for women, showed that there are significant physiological changes for females that take place with calorie restriction and fasting.”

-- Here you are using two separate terms interchangeably.
+– Here you are using two separate terms interchangeably.
 Calorie restriction does not equal fasting.
 You can fast daily and be in a calorie surplus.
 Caloric restriction would mean that your total daily input is purposely less than your TDEE (total daily energy expenditure).
-This is a HUGE distinction which you fail to make clear, and which promotes a nagging question in my mind for the rest of the article as you the various women share their experiences: “Was it IF or caloric restriction?”.
+This is a HUGE distinction which you fail to make clear, and which promotes a nagging question in my mind for the rest of the article as you and various women share their experiences: “Was it IF or caloric restriction?”

 “On the other hand, the male rats showed they didn’t have a brain chemistry change like the females.”

-- Last I heard humans also didn’t have the same brain chemistry as rats.
+– Last I heard humans also didn’t have the same brain chemistry as rats.
 Not going to get into it anymore than that.
-Animal research can be helpful, but its still animal research at the end of the day (thanks Alan Aragon).
+Animal research can be helpful, but it’s still animal research at the end of the day (thanks Alan Aragon).

 “Keira practiced IF for a four-month period.
 She had her blood work done prior to her IF as well as after.
 The blood work after IF showed that her blood sugar was lower, but her cortisol levels were high and adrenals were stressed.”